-Table 1 compare the classification error of left-to-right models and parametric models.
-Since the maximum number of mixtures components set to 10, we have examined parametric HMMs with 10 components per state.
-As this table shows even left-to-right HDP-HMM with Gaussian emissions outperforms the parametric model.
+Table 1 compares the classification error of the left-to-right models and the parametric models.
+Since the maximum number of mixture components is set to 10, we have compared our systems to parametric HMMs with 10 components per state.
+As this table shows, even left-to-right HDP-HMM with Gaussian emissions outperforms the parametric model.

 Figure 4 shows the discovered structure for phonemes /aa/ and /sh/ using the proposed model.
 As the amount of data increases the system can learn a more complex model for the same phone.
-It is also important to note that structure learned for each phone is different and reflects underlying differences between phones.
-Also note that the learned structures models multi-modalities by learning several parallel left-to-right paths; i.e. in Figure 4-(c), S1-S2, S1-S3 and S1-S4 show three parallel models.
+It is also important to note that the structure learned for each phone is different and reflects underlying differences between phones.
+Also note that the learned structure models multiple modalities by learning several parallel left-to-right paths.
+This is shown in Figure 4-(c), where S1-S2, S1-S3 and S1-S4 depict three parallel models.

 6 Conclusion

 In this paper we introduced a left-to-right HDP-HMM with HDPM emissions.
-Through experimenting we have shown that the new model can successfully learn the underlying structure when the data is generated using generative left-to-right model.
-Moreover, it has been shown than the likelihood of the learnt model is higher than the ergodic model.
-In this paper we have also introduced two approaches to add non-emitting initial and final states to the left-to-right HDP-HMM model, and finally we present the modifications needed in the block sampler to implement the inference algorithm for the new model.
-Using some experiments on TIMIT data we have shown that the proposed model outperforms parametric HMMs and can learn a multimodal (e.g. speaker specific) structures from the data.
+We have shown that the new model can successfully learn the underlying structure when the data is generated using generative left-to-right model.
+Moreover, it has been shown that the likelihood of the learned model is higher than the ergodic model.
+In this paper we have also introduced two approaches to add non-emitting initial and final states to the left-to-right HDP-HMM model.
+Finally we present the modifications needed in the block sampler to implement the inference algorithm for the new model.
+Through experimentation on TIMIT, we have shown that the proposed model outperforms parametric HMMs and can learn multimodal structure from the data.

 One of the current problems of the HDP-HMM model (including left-to-right model) is that the inference algorithm is still computationally expensive.
-It is become a serious problem when we are dealing with big datasets such as speech or video; therefore our next task is to improve the inference algorithm specifically for left-to-right HDP-HMMs with HDPM emissions using its specific properties and structure; i.e. the fact that number of possible transitions reduces as we observe more data.
+It is a serious problem when we are dealing with large datasets such as in speech or video processing applications.
+Therefore, our next task is to improve the inference algorithm specifically for left-to-right HDP-HMMs with HDPM emissions using its specific properties and structure. ???the fact that number of possible transitions reduces as we observe more data???.

-Another possible direction is to replace HDP emissions with more general hierarchical structures such as Dependent Dirichlet Process [] or Analysis of Density (AnDe) Model [].
-It has been shown that AnDe model is the appropriate model for problems involves sharing statistical strength among multiple set of density estimators [] [].
+Another possible direction is to replace HDP emissions with more general hierarchical structures such as a Dependent Dirichlet Process [] or an Analysis of Density (AnDe) model [].
+It has been shown that the AnDe model is the appropriate model for problems involves sharing statistical strength among multiple set of density estimators [] [].

 Acknowledgments